Frequently Asked Questions

 As soon as your child is ready they will be encouraged to work towards their Red and Blue Badges, which are preliminary awards in preparation for more formal graded exams which run from grade 1 to grade 8.
 Pupils gaining passes at grades 6, 7 or 8 through ABRSM or Trinity examination boards gain UCAS points to count towards university entry requirements.
 While not being compulsory, we do find that following the requirements for the graded examination system helps to build skills and to structure learning and pupil progress, whether or not they take the exam.

 From the start all pupils are encouraged to participate in school assemblies, concerts and other activities to help build up their confidence as performers and to celebrate their success.
-Please do encourage your child to take part in group music making and do come to their concerts to cheer them on.
+Please do encourage your child to take part in group music making opportunities where possible.